Niqāb in Egypt: Global outcomes by Al-Azhar controversy

 The recent debates about the niqāb in Egypt have initiated and added on to other Arab and European governments discussing the ban of the niqāb.
 Encouraged by the firm stance Al-Azhar institution took against the niqāb, European governments felt more comfortable to openly criticize the niqāb.
 For example, only one day after news of Tantawi's possible ban hit the media, Italy's Prime Minister Silvio Berlusconi and his right-wing coalition, the anti-immigration Northern League party, or the Lega Nord presented a proposal to ban the niqāb.
 Italian politicians leading the charge quoted Tantawi in support of their goal.
 On November 26, 2009, Italy was the first European country to pass a law banning the wearing of the niqāb in streets or public places.
 Police are authorised to demand that the women remove it, and that they pay a fine for breaking the law.

 On September 14, 2010, the French parliament passed a law to prohibit wearing the niqāb in public.
 The ban would come into force at the beginning of next year if it was not overturned.
 Abdel Muti al-Bayyumi, a leading cleric at Al-Azhar applauded France's ban on the niqāb.
 He publicly gave his support to the French and stated that his position against the niqāb was actually older than France's.
 In addition, he said he wanted to send a message to Muslims in France and Europe in that the niqāb has no basis in Islam, and that those who wear the niqāb in France are not giving a good impression of Islam.

 Cairo University ban on face veil

+In 2016 and 2017 the Government of Egypt and parliament made moves to ban the burqa with leading politicians arguing the full-face veil is neither an Islamic tradition, nor required in the Koran.

 On 27 January 2020, Egypt's High Administrative Court approved on Monday Cairo University's decision to ban its professors from wearing the niqab or face veil which was introduced in 2015.